Situs inversus: Cause

 About 25% of individuals with situs inversus have an underlying condition known as primary ciliary dyskinesia (PCD).
 PCD is a dysfunction of the cilia that occurs during early embryonic development.
 Normally functioning cilia determine the position of the internal organs during early development, and so embryos with PCD have a 50% chance of developing situs inversus.
 If they do, they are said to have Kartagener syndrome, characterized by the triad of situs inversus, chronic sinusitis, and bronchiectasis.
 Cilia are also responsible for clearing mucus from the lung, and the dysfunction causes increased susceptibility to lung infections.
 Kartagener syndrome can also manifest with male infertility as functional cilia are required for proper sperm flagella function.

+A marked increase in cases was observed several months after the lifting of the zero-COVID-19 policy in China, which coincided with a rise in SARS-CoV-2 infections.
+This rare clinical evidence suggests a possible link between infection during pregnancy and the development of situs inversus in the fetus, specifically during gestational weeks 4–6, the critical period for organ positioning.

 Effect on anatomy

 The condition affects all major structures within the thorax and abdomen.
 Generally, the organs are simply transposed through the sagittal plane.
 The heart is located on the right side of the thorax, the stomach and spleen on the right side of the abdomen and the liver and gall bladder on the left side.
 The heart's normal right atrium occurs on the left, and the left atrium is on the right.
 The lung anatomy is reversed and the left lung has three lobes while the right lung has two lobes.
 The intestines and other internal structures are also reversed from the normal, and the blood vessels, nerves, and lymphatics are also transposed.